gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

-Additionally we need an to import a new action `fetchHereIsochrones` which yet has to be defined:
+Additionally we need to import a new action `fetchHereIsochrones` which yet has to be defined:

 ```javascript
 ...